asmaloney/gactar/README.md

 ### Syntax

 The _match_ section matches _patterns_ to buffers.
 Patterns are delineated by backticks - e.g. `` `property ?obj category ?cat` ``.
-These are parsed to ensure their format is correct.
+These are parsed to ensure their format is correct and to validate fields and variables.

 The _do_ section in the productions uses a small language which currently understands the following commands: